 Climate Change and Prosperity, Equality and

 Biodiversity Green Recovery

 Future Farming - Sustainable Sustainable Tourism and

 Farming Outdoor Recreation

-Welsh Language
+Culture, Heritage and the Welsh Language

 In July 2018 the Welsh Government set out its key priority areas for Areas of Outstanding Natural Beauty and National Parks in its Designated Landscapes: Valued and Resilient written statement.
 Our work towards achieving our Well-being Objectives and National Park Management Plan impacts will contribute to the 10 priorities identified within the Statement.